 The age of persons that are involved in fatal crashes helps show the population that the MOHS needs to focus on through enforcement and education.
-During 2017, the age group with the most fatal crashes was the age group of 30-39, 40-49 and 50-59.
+During 2020, the age group with the most fatal crashes was the age group of 30-39, 40-49 and 60-69.
 This information provides information on how to target education and media campaigns to reach those age groups and help with the reductions of fatalities.

 The race of persons that were involved in fatal crashes helps show the population that the MOHS needs to focus on through enforcement and education.
-During 2017, the race and gender group with the most fatal crashes was the male gender group with race in white and black race groups.
-During 2017, there were 480 male fatalities compared to the 210 in females during 2017.
+During 2020, the race and gender group with the most fatal crashes were white and black males.
+During 2020, there were 531 male fatalities compared to 220 females fatalities.
 This information provides information on how to target education and media campaigns to reach race and gender groups and help with the reductions of fatalities.
-Data used was from preliminary FARS data.